JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/classic-classes.md

 **Elementalist**: You summon the forces of the four elements: Water, Earth, Fire and Air.
 You choose one element: You always have 3 **Armor** against it and your attack spells based on it are _enhanced_.

 **Enchanter**: You have sharpened your magic ability to seduce and charm mundane creatures with your words.
 You can **hypnotize** an intelligent creature by holding a trinket and speaking directly to him/her.
-The creature is dazed and confused until a **WIL Save** is passed.
+The creature is dazed and confused until a **PRS Save** is passed.

 **Character creation**

 - **Grimoire** (Bulky).
 This is the fruit of your research and your most precious belongings (only you can decipher it).
-You can spend four hours to copy a standard Spellbook into your **Grimoire** followed by a successful **WIL Save**.
+You can spend four hours to copy a standard Spellbook into your **Grimoire** followed by a successful **PRS Save**.
 During this process the original Spellbook is destroyed.
 Scrolls cannot be copied.
 - You are not comfortable wearing bulky armor.
 Spell casting wearing one will cost 2 **Fatigue**.

 **Starting Gear**